A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Introduction

 \textbf{Acknowledgments.}

-We would like to thank James F. Davis, Guozhen Wang and Zhizhang Xie for useful conversations and comments.
-This material is based upon work supported by the National Science Foundation under Grant No. DMS-1926686.
-The second author is supported by NSF Grant 2247322.
+We would like to thank Irina Bobkova, James F. Davis, Guozhen Wang, Xingting Wang, Sarah Witherspoon and Zhizhang Xie for useful conversations and comments.
+R. H. is supported by NSF Grant 2247322.
+S. Z. is partially supported by the National Science Foundation under Grant No. DMS-1926686, and an AMS-Simons travel grant.
+We are grateful to the referee who provides many useful comments in this manuscript.